andrasq/node-qversion/Readme.md

         >1.1            relative match (also >=, <, <=)
         *               any version (wildcard match)

+The semantics of approximate match are not yet well defined; currently it is implemented as a prefix match.

 ### qv = new QVersion( )

 QVersion object caches results to speed repeated lookups